Caticu/GMD-TowerDefense/BlogPost-5.md

 Things are getting tough, as I have a lot of deadlines.

 I am giving up on spline I do not understand and know how to use it.
-I\m reverting back to checkpoint for movement.
+I am reverting  to checkpoint for movement.
-Because I restructured the code using solid principles, I only have to create a new interface an implementation, then on the wolf object just use those instead.
-That s very cool.
+Because I restructured the code using solid principles, I only have to create a new interface and implementation, then on the wolf object just use those instead.
+That's very cool.
 I fixed everything now, wolf and archer work properly right now.
-I ll look into the bullet component and check if I have to change it as well to follow solid principles.
+I'll look into the bullet component and check if I have to change it as well to follow solid principles.
-I created prefabs for troll, snake and mage tower and aoe tower.
+I created prefabs for troll, snake and mage tower and Aoe tower.
 I did the same for bullet types.

 ![image](https://github.com/Caticu/GMD-TowerDefense/assets/36474546/fe198926-b05d-41a7-b0e2-493867ccb405)